marketcalls/openalgo/README.md

 Goto the API Key Section and Generate the APP API Key.
 And use it to placeorder from your trading applicaton

-## Windows and Linux Complete Configuration Instructions
+## Windows, Mac OS and Linux Complete Configuration Instructions

 For Configuration Instructions Visit the Tutorial [https://docs.openalgo.in](https://docs.openalgo.in)